 Second of all, you should rock omnichannel support.
 Provide many contact channels so that your customers can choose which one they prefer and solve their problems quickly.
-Depending on your business specifics and your target group, you can enable customers to contact your team via a contact form on your website, e-mail, a call center, live chat on your page or direct message on social media.
+Depending on your business specifics and your target group, you can enable customers to contact your team via a contact form on your website, e-mail, a call center, live chat on your page, or direct message on social media.
 Integrate the online tools and CRM system that you use to gather complex information, preferably in one place.
 Once your agents have easy access to a history of interactions, they can help better and faster.

 Another useful improvement could be the implementation of chatbots for Messenger and live chat.
 Combine the advantages of bots and agents to deliver the best quality customer service.
-If an issue is too complex to be solved by a bot, you can automate the handover process so that your customer-facing team will receive an enquiry.
+If an issue is too complex to be solved by a bot, you can automate the handover process so that your customer-facing team will receive an inquiry.

 Show Empathy and Create an Emotional Connection with Your Customers

 More than 50% of experience is based on emotion, and it is not surprising.
 Emotions drive our impressions and consequently influence our decisions.
-Be kind, friendly and understanding.
-Brands have to realize that consumers don’t just buy products or services, but in fact they buy values and emotions too.
+Be kind, friendly, and understanding.
+Brands have to realize that consumers don’t just buy products or services, but in fact, they buy values and emotions too.
 People buy bikes not just to have them, but to use them to commute to work or even make adventurous journeys, for example.

 Instead of following strict rules and scripts, empathize with your customers to show that you care about their problems and that you treat them individually.
 Find as many opportunities to personalize the experiences as possible.
-For example, use marketing automation to send e-mails based on a particular visitor’s behaviour on your website.
-That way, you can send a unique offer regarding content that a given customer viewed.
+For example, use marketing automation to send e-mails based on a particular visitor’s behavior on your website.
+That way, you can send a unique offer regarding content that a given customer has viewed.

 Do not only provide a merely positive experience to your customer, but go above and beyond their expectations to create remarkable impressions that your loyal customers would love to share with their friends.

 Last but not least, measure your performance and find out how much you saved thanks to taking a customer-focused approach.
-One of the best known metrics is Net Promoter Score (NPS), which can help you measure how many clients are willing to recommend your brand to a friend.
+One of the best-known metrics is Net Promoter Score (NPS), which can help you measure how many clients are willing to recommend your brand to a friend.
 That is how you can measure customer satisfaction.
 Another great way to measure this satisfaction is CSAT.
 You should also take a look at customer retention rate to find out how many clients bought your products or used your services more than once.
 It is the opposite of churn rate, which shows the percentage of customers a company has lost over a specific period.

 To find out how well your agents handle customer service, you can use the Average Time Resolution, which shows the time it takes to resolve an issue completely.
 There is also First Contact Resolution which measures the number of customers whose problems are solved at the first attempt.